void-tech-um/react-workshop/docs/README.md

 To learn more about React, check out the [React documentation](https://reactjs.org/).

 ## Acknowledgements
-This tutorial was built by Santiago Medina [santiagm@umich.edu](santiagm@umich.edu) for VOID Tech.
+This tutorial was built by [Santiago Medina](https://github.com/santiagomed) for VOID Tech.
 It was heavily based off of the React documentation.
 Find the links to the documentation in the "Learn More" section above.